-Candle making is something we enjoy doing to celebrate winter solstice
+Candle making is something we enjoy doing to celebrate the winter solstice.

 Candles help bring light during the darker winter days.
 I find enjoying candles helps a lot with those winter blues.
-Making candles yourself helps to slow down and enjoy the season of quiet hibernation vibes and hygee.
+Making candles yourself helps to slow down and enjoy the season of quiet hibernation vibes.

 As we make candles with our kids, we started with simple candle making.

-Using large beeswax sheets, the kids enjoyed rolling candles as a as an easy way to enjoy making candles.
+Using large beeswax sheets, the kids enjoyed rolling candles as an easy way to enjoy making candles.

 The kit included 100% beeswax, 3 sizes of wick, and 1 dipping tin.
 It didn’t include the weights, which are crucial to balanced candle making.
 I noticed a lot of the candle making kits use soy wax, which does tend to be a cheaper option.